Robustness of Sparse Recovery via $F$-minimization: A Topological Viewpoint: The Relationship between ERC and RRC

 and

 We recall that $\mu$ denotes the Haar measure on $G_{l}(\mathbb{R}^n)$.
 From (\ref{om1}) and (\ref{om2}) it is intuitively clear in this simple case that $\mu(\Omega_J)=\mu(\Omega_J^{r})$, i.e. the set of null spaces satisfying ERC and the set of null spaces satisfying RRC differ at most by a set of measure zero.
-Recall that the Haar measure agrees with the probability measure in the case of i.i.d.
-Gaussian random entries, as described in Section \ref{sec2}, Part C. This means that if $\mathbf{A}$ is a Gaussian random matrix, then the probability of ERC and RRC are the same, even though the former is implied by the latter.
+Recall that the Haar measure agrees with the distribution of the null space of an Gaussian random matrix, as described in Section~\ref{pc}.
+This means that if $\mathbf{A}$ is a Gaussian random matrix, then the probability of ERC and RRC are the same, even though the former is implied by the latter.